HIV/STI Testing FAQ

 How accurate is the test for HIV?

-The test is approximately 99.8% accurate after six months.
+The test is approximately 99.8% accurate when administered three months after potential exposure.

 What is the "Window Period" for HIV?